Configuration File Reference¶

 template_sources |

-mapping | Yes | Maps a unique template_id to its source directory path. |
+mapping | Yes | Maps a unique template_id to its source directory.
+Each entry has either a path key (single template) or an include key (auto-discover templates in a directory).
+See Template Sources. |

 component_sources |